HarbourHeading/home-media-server/README.md

 ### Docker
 Assumes you have installed docker and docker-compose.

+Before running it, read through the docker-compose to get an understanding of what it does, and see if you need to make any changes to the [gluetun service](https://github.com/HarbourHeading/home-media-server/blob/main/docker-compose.yml#L21-L49) (e.g. changing VPN provider) and the `.env` file.
+Update `.env.example` -> `.env` with command `mv .env.example .env` in the same directory that holds the `docker-compose.yml` file.
+Update the `.env` as needed and according to changes you make to the gluetun service in docker-compose.
+Read the [gluetun setup docs](https://github.com/qdm12/gluetun-wiki/tree/main/setup#setup).

 Run the application in the same directory as the docker-compose.yml file is in with
 ````
 docker-compose up -d